 Why You Need to Hire a Divorce Attorney

 Most divorce cases involve more than just ending the marriage.
 They cover issues like child custody, spousal support, and property division.
-Even if you and your spouse are amicable, the decision to hire a divorce attorney ensures that someone reviews the details before signing any agreement.
-Mistakes or omissions in legal paperwork can delay the divorce process or lead to unfavorable outcomes.
+Even if you and your spouse are amicable, the decision to hire a divorce attorney makes sure that someone reviews the details before signing any agreement.
+Mistakes or omissions in legal paperwork can delay the divorce process or lead to unfavorable outcomes for your divorce case.

 The divorce rate in California in 2022 was 17.77 per 1,000 married women.
 Many of these divorces involved complications that required personalized legal strategies.
 Whether you’re navigating the early stages of a divorce or trying to understand if you qualify for summary dissolution, the guidance of an experienced legal team can save you stress, time, and money.

-At Quinn & Dworakowski, LLP, we help clients understand their legal rights under California’s divorce laws and ensure they’re taking the right steps.
-With over 100 years of combined legal experience, we know what it takes to build a case that reflects your priorities and protects your future.
+At Quinn & Dworakowski, LLP, we help clients understand their legal rights under California’s divorce laws so they’re taking the right steps.
+With over 150 years of combined legal experience, our California divorce attorney knows divorce laws and what it takes to build a case that reflects your priorities and protects your future.
 Let our Certified Family Law Specialists and Certified Appellate Law Specialists guide you to a favorable outcome in your divorce case.

 FAQs

-Q: What Is a Wife Entitled to In a Divorce in California in 2025?
+What Is a Spouse Entitled to In a Divorce in California in 2025?

-Q: Can I Get Half of My Husband’s Retirement in a Divorce in California?
+Can I Get Half of My Spouse’s Retirement in a Divorce in California?

-A: A divorce settlement in California is not generally affected by how long the marriage lasted due to the community property rule.
+A divorce settlement in California is not generally affected by how long the marriage lasted due to the community property rule.
 This rule divides all assets and debts acquired during the time of the marriage, regardless of how long the marriage is.
+However, a shorter marriage could qualify the divorcing spouses to file for summary dissolution, which is generally much faster and easier to complete than a standard divorce.

 Speak With a Local California Divorce Attorney to Learn Your Legal Options